 - What type of study is retrospective?

-- What is the purpose of retrospective?
+- What are the disadvantages of a retrospective study?

 - Why do a retrospective study?

-- What are types of studies?
+- What are the 4 types of research design?

-- What level is a retrospective study?
+- What level of evidence is a retrospective cohort study?

 What type of study is retrospective?